An address given at the Memorial Service for Lynn Miller.

 The same is true of the new Jerusalem, that will appear after the final resurrection:

-There shall be no more thence an infant of days, nor an old man that hath not filled his days: for the child shall die an hundred years old; but the sinner being an hundred years old shall be accursed.
-And they shall build houses, and inhabit them; and they shall plant vineyards, and eat the fruit of them.
-(Isaiah 65:20,21)
+“No more shall an infant from there live but a few days, nor an old man who has not fulfilled his days; for the child shall die one hundred years old, but the sinner being one hundred years old shall be accursed.

 But what about our time in the spirit world before Jesus returns and brings us back to earth to rule with Him.